catpea/poetry/db/poetry-0101.md

 it will be more like a fragrant breeze, or muddy shoes, or the snap of a twig.

 Before you know it, you'll be packing up for Nordhouse Dunes,<br>
-hoping to be the first to greet all the Fancy Raccoons...
+hoping to be the first to greet all the Fancy Raccoons.